Skip to main content

 Market-Making Program overview

-The Market-Making Program offers tiered maker-fee rebates based on 30-day rolling trading volume, with separate tiers for spot and futures.
+Maker-fee rebates are tiered by 30-day rolling trading volume, with separate tiers for spot and futures.
 Negative maker fees are rebates — the exchange pays the market maker for each maker order filled.
 Rates and volume breakpoints change over time and are not duplicated here.
 For current fees and tier requirements, see the Market-Making Program page, the trading fees page, or the VIP program.
-How to apply: Contact institutional@whitebit.com with trading volume history and target markets.
 Program benefits beyond fees:

 Colocation setup